CapgePau-Uppa/2023-TER-fermeSolaire/README.md

 - In the NodeJS file, run node index.js

-You can easily add new filters by adding them in layers-list.service.ts and in the NodeJS index.js constant.
+You can easily add new filters by adding them in layers-list.service.ts and in the NodeJs index.js constant.
 This will automaticly create the front and back component such as the filter the GeoJson etc..

+You can modify the interpolate parameters with the designed constants in index.js from NodeJs.

+If you encounter any problem trying this application you can email me at anthowcontact@gmail.com.
+I might answer you if I find the time.